CodexLink/GeM-ESSAC/README.md

-<h1 align="center">GeM-ESSAC</h1>
+<h1 align="center">MESCDS</h1>
-<h4 align="center">General Multi-Essential Sensing and Automating Components For Personal Benefits | Made Exclusively for NodeMCU v2 Lua / ESP32 Modules</h4>
+<h4 align="center">A Modular Essential Sensing Components Display System for NodeMCU v2.</h4>
+<h4 align="center">It is a system display that can handle both external and internal sensing components.
+Contains Web Viewable Data with Customizable Behaviors for Personal Needs.
+Powered by Firebase.</h4>

 <div align="center">